Favourited 454 times

 RISKS IN THE COUNTRY

-So you’ve got to be aware and bring long socks, long work clothes and bug spray, as well as shorts and sunscreen creams.
-You’ll also need good boots and working gloves.
+So you’ve got to be aware and bring long socks, long work clothes and bug spray in addition to your short pants and sunscreen creams.
+You’ll also need high ankle hiking type shoes and working gloves.

 If you want to ride, you'll need riding clothes.
 If you don't have any, bring long calf socks (like soccer or ski socks), comfortable jeans or elastic trousers, slips (better than underpants) for men and a good bra for girls.
 We have riding helmets to lend.

 In the countryside there can be mud or dust, pollen, insects and we have a lot of animals.
-Be careful if you have any allergies, it might not be a good idea to come.
+Be careful if you have any allergy, it might not be a good idea to come.

 SOCIAL ENVIRONMENT AND TRANSPORT

-We live in the country in an isolated farm in the one of the least populated region of France.
+We live in the country in an isolated farm in one of the least populated region of France.
 Therefore there is neither many people nor much mode of transportation around, except 3 trains per day to/from Paris (2 hours trip) and a few buses to Bourges.
 Train and bus stations are at 50 minutes walk.
 Our former interns usually went around by bike (we have some) or carpool (lots of BlaBlaCar opportunities).
 We can take you around by car a bit.